-Have you been dreaming of working for yourself or decided to embark upon that idea you have had for years?
-Has your business benefited from increased online sales during lockdown?
-You may want to think about the business continuing should you pass away unexpectedly or simply plan for the future.
+If you run a family business it is important to think about how you would like that business to move forward should you pass away unexpectedly.
 It is both beneficial and a lot simpler than you may think to ensure that your business continues to thrive whilst providing for your loved ones when you are no longer here.

 There are also tax benefits in dealing with your business within your Will including both savings on potential Capital Gains Tax if the business assets are disposed of during your lifetime and inheritance tax savings by way of including Business Property Relief up to 100%.